vadimtsushko/objectory/doc/quick_tour.md

 #####Caching scheme

-While fetching objects by links
+While fetching objects by links objectory first tries to get objects from its cache and use query to db only if necessary.
+Also you can use helper method `get` of objectory collection to lookup object in cache or db.

+    objectory[Person].get(savedId).then((Person person) {
+      print(person.name);
+    })

 #####More information